 - LIGHT REQUIREMENTS: Sun - Part Shade

-- Alstroemeria grows best in full sun to partial shade.
+- SUN: It performs best in full sun or light shade.

 To prepare the soil, make sure to add some organic fertilizer like compost or leaf mould to enrich your garden soil.
 Don’t forget to mix it with coarse sand or crusher fines to improve drainage and avoid fungal diseases like root rot.